| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 options for the function (TODO: specify) |

-Pi the matrix Pi
+Pi the matrix Pi for the VECM model

-G the list (of length p-1
+G the list (of length p-1) of the

-) of the estimated matrices of the process
+estimated matrices of the process

 fit the results of the penalized LS estimation